hjdhjd/homebridge-doorbird/README.md

 It provides the HomeKit video doorbell service which includes a camera, lock, motion sensor, and infrared light service, using the excellent [homebridge-camera-ffmpeg](https://github/KhaosT/homebridge-camera-ffmpeg) as a foundation.

 ## Requirements and Limitations
 * Audio requires an installation of [FFmpeg](https://ffmpeg.org) that is compiled with `fdk-aac` support.
 This plugin uses [ffmpeg-for-homebridge](https://github.com/homebridge/ffmpeg-for-homebridge) to streamline this for some of the more common operating systems.
 Check the `ffmpeg-for-homebridge` for details on supported operating systems.
-If your operating system isn't support, you'll need to compile your own.
+If your operating system isn't supported, you'll need to compile your own.
 Instructions are beyond the scope of this plugin.

 * Two-way audio is not currently supported.
 Currently, you can hear audio but the microphone capability is yet to be implemented.